Gum Disease Treatment & Gum Treatment

 Plaque is a mixture of food, bacteria and bacterial waste products that build up on your teeth after eating.
 When plaque is left on your teeth, the gums initiate an immune response to it.
-This is the early stage of gum disease known as gingivitis.
-If gingivitis is not treated, the gums begin to pull away from your teeth, leaving little pockets around the tooth.
-This pocket traps plaque that can’t be reached with brushing.
+This is the early stage of gum disease known as gingivitis – think of it as an innate and fairly inefficient gum treatment response from the human body.
+If gingivitis is not treated, the gums can begin to pull away from your teeth, leaving little pockets around the tooth.
+This pocket traps plaque that can’t be reached with a toothbrush.
 Plaque that is not removed hardens to become tartar (calculus).
-Plaque and tartar build up cause further irritation.
-This can lead to bleeding gums, a funny taste and bad breath.
+Plaque and tartar build-up causes further irritation and gum disease.
+This can lead to bleeding gums, a funny taste in your mouth as well as bad breath.
 It can also cause the gums to recede.
 If this occurs, dentine may become exposed and the teeth may become more sensitive to hot and cold.

-Periodontitis involves progressive loss of the alveolar bone around the teeth, and if left untreated, can lead to the loosening and subsequent loss of teeth.
-Periodontitis is caused by bacteria that adhere to and grow on the tooth’s surfaces, along with an overly aggressive immune response against these bacteria.
+Periodontitis involves the progressive loss of the alveolar bone around the teeth, and if left untreated, can lead to the loosening and subsequent loss of teeth.
+Periodontitis is caused by bacteria that adhere to and grow on the tooth’s root surfaces, along with an overly aggressive immune response against these bacteria.
 A diagnosis of periodontitis is established by inspecting the soft gum tissues around the teeth with a periodontal probe and by visual analysis of radiographs, to determine the amount of bone loss around the teeth.